About the Firm

-Legislative Assistant Tammy Stinnett sharing her campaign experience with an undergraduate student at Goucher College.
+Tammy Stinnett, Firm Administrator, shared her campaign experience with an undergraduate student at Goucher College.

 Lisa Harris Jones, Managing Member, speaking to a group of students at the Sarah T. Hughes Center for Politics at Goucher College, to encourage them to pursue a career in politics.